Andy Melville

 Andrew Roger Melville (born 29 November 1968) is a Welsh former international footballer.
 In the early years of his career, he played in midfield.
 He was later converted into a central defender.

 He started his career at Swansea City before earning a move to Oxford United in July 1990 for £275,000.
-He later went on to play for Sunderland, Bradford City F.C. and Fulham, before finishing his career with short spells at West Ham United and Nottingham Forest.
+He later went on to play for Sunderland, Bradford City and Fulham, before finishing his career with short spells at West Ham United and Nottingham Forest.

-He won 65 caps for the Welsh national team between 1989 and 2004, scoring three times.
+Melville won 65 international caps for Wales between 1989 and 2004, scoring three times.

 Andy Melville coaches the Oxford Brookes University football club first team and joined Oxford United as a first-team coach on a short-term contract in July 2009.